cesar1091/coursera-final-submission/README.md

-# Repo for Coursera Data Science Capstone Course Project
+## Coursera Data Science Capstone Course Project
 The goal of this exercise is to create a product to highlight the prediction algorithm that you have built and to provide an interface that can be accessed by others.
 For this project you must submit:

 1. A Shiny app that takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.